 I contacted the hotel directly in wales as I was looking to book here for a few days, (until I read the reviews).
 This was their reply:

+“Thank you for your message.
 The Grand Hotel in Llandudno has 2 accessible rooms which have 2 single beds in each room.
 These rooms have walk in showers with a small step into the cubicle.
 Unfortunately, we do not have any rooms that have a wet room.
+If you would like to book please contact Reservations on 0161 923 0300 and then will be able to give you rates and check availability.

-Kind regards
+Kind regards“

 So this is what they call accessible: These rooms have walk in showers with a small step into the cubicle.
 Not wheelchair accessible then!!
 Glad I wasn’t staying here.